 INDIVIDUALS TRAINED ON NALOXONE INJECTOR USAGE

-The Outreach Centre at CFY is also a core member of the Downtown Health Care Collaborative and hosts a physician's clinic at the site in partnership with Eastern Health.
+The Outreach Centre at CFY is a core member of the Downtown Healthcare Collaborative and hosts an on-site physician's clinic in partnership with Eastern Health.

 recreation & wellbeing

 Providing opportunities that support overall mental and physical wellbeing plays a large role at our Outreach Centre.
 Recreational Programming is offered throughout the summer and winter months, and includes a variety of activities that promote physical movement and are inclusive for a variety of people.
 Yoga, swimming, indoor rock climbing, scavenger hunts, and softball games are often on the schedule during the warmer months, while snow shoeing, sliding, and trips to the local museum and archives are found on the docket for winter.
 Connecting young people to activities and hobbies that promote physical wellness can create lasting positive effects on their overall mental wellbeing.

 Our Outreach Centre also hosts multiple programs that give young people access to outlets that support their mental health.
 The Artful Program offers participants art therapy and the chance to learn a new art technique or skill in a peer-to-peer support setting.
 Whether painting sugar skulls, doing water colors, or designing tie-dye t-shirts, participants are able to express themselves through the creative process and find new coping mechanisms that are transferable to other areas of their lives.